 Hold up.
 We just said standardized recipes help with consistency.
 What’s with this creativity stuff?

-The only way recipes can be improved is if chefs or bartenders iterate off established recipes.
+The only way recipes can be improved is if chefs, cooks (see line cook job description), or bartenders iterate off established recipes.
 Everything that’s ever been created is a reimagined version of something that already exists.